Hey there lovely people!

 Happy New Year! (she said 2 months in)

-You know how every year people have a New Years resolution, or a few.
+You know how every year people have a New Years’ resolution, or a few.
 Well, this Bulgarian doesn’t.
-I know myself all too well and if I can’t stick to the usual “I’ll start going to the gym regularly from Monday” then what chance a resolution have.
+I know myself all too well and if I can’t stick to the usual “I’ll start going to the gym regularly from Monday” then what chance a resolution has.

-However, I’ve been interested in sustainability for a while now and have been trying to encorporate different alternatives in my everyday life.
+However, I’ve been interested in sustainability for a while now and have been trying to incorporate different alternatives in my everyday life.

-Last month I watched a faschinating documentary about the relationship between plant-based died and health, called “What the Health?!“ ( you can watch in on Netflix or online if you want).
+Last month I watched a fascinating documentary about the relationship between a plant-based diet and health, called “What the Health?!“ ( you can watch in on Netflix or online if you want).
 I realised that I can easily become vegan if I put my mind to it.

 But isn’t been vegan very difficult?